sinaahmadi/sinaahmadi.github.io/_includes/components/intro.md

 <hr />

-**I am excited to have joined the Department of Computer Science at George Mason University as a postdoctoral research fellow to work with Dr. Antonios Anastasopoulos on less-resourced languages.**
+**I am a postdoctoral research fellow and adjunct lecturer at the Department of Computer Science at George Mason University where I work with Dr. Antonios Anastasopoulos on natural language processing for less-resourced languages.**